brettmariani923/privacy-policy.md/README.md

 Email: brettmariani923@gmail.com

-Website: (add yours if available)
+Website: (add if applicable)

 ⚖️ Terms of Service — Scout Accountability

-Last updated: (add today’s date)
+Last Updated: (add today’s date)

 By installing or using Scout Accountability, you agree to these Terms of Service.
 If you do not agree, uninstall the extension immediately.

 📌 1.
 Description of Service

-Scout Accountability is a Chrome extension that:
+Scout Accountability is a Chrome extension designed to:

-Monitors user-selected websites
+Monitor websites selected by the user

-Captures screenshots of blocked site visits
+Capture screenshots of blocked site visits

-Sends accountability emails
+Send accountability emails

-Sends alerts when monitoring changes or Scout is uninstalled
+Notify when monitoring is changed or the extension is uninstalled

-Manages subscriptions via Stripe
+Manage subscriptions via Stripe

-Scout is intended for personal accountability, not surveillance.
+Scout is intended for self-accountability, not surveillance.

 📌 2.
 Eligibility